rphii/rlso/README.md

 - Allows detection if in heap-mode
 - Holds potential heap pointer reference
 - Holds program-lifetime / data-segment string
-- Acts as a substring / reference to substring within another string
+- Acts as a substring / reference to substring *(the starting pointer!)* within another string
 - ..and therefore holds a string length

 ```